LEOemaXie/random-quote-machine/README.md

 # Random Quote Machine
-This fetches quotes in a format and displays it randomly to the user.
-It was built as part of the solution to my projects to freeCodeCamp.
+This app fetches quotes in a JSON format and displays it randomly to the user.
+It was built as part of my solution to the freeCodeCamp's Frontend Development Libraries track project.

 ## Overview
 Users should be able to: